arrow

 • Implement robust security measures, such as data encryption, access controls, and regular security audits.

 • Invest in reliable and secure technology infrastructure.
-Implement robust cyber risk management to protect against data breaches.
-Regularly update systems and software.
+Risk management and financial technology is a powerful duo which you can use to protect against data breaches.
+Implement a robust cyber risk management system and regularly update it.

 • Provide user education and awareness training to help users identify and avoid phishing scams.